 US Tax Reform Update: 2018 Employer Reimbursements for 2017 Moves are Excludable

-In a recent blog post, we discussed the 2017 US Tax Cuts and Jobs Act,enacted by the Federal Government on the 1st of January 2018, and its impact on relocation.
-The information below summarises an update released by the Internal Revenue Service on the 21st of September 2018, regarding the taxability of moving expenses incurred in 2017 that were invoiced and/or paid in 2018.
+In a recent blog post, we discussed the 2017 U.S. Tax Cuts and Jobs Act, enacted by the Federal Government on January 1st of 2018, and its impact on relocation.
+The information below summarizes an update released by the Internal Revenue Service on September 21st of 2018, regarding the taxability of moving expenses incurred in 2017 that were invoiced and/or paid in 2018.

 Background and Highlights:

-Prior to the 21 September clarification, there was a great deal of ambiguity regarding the treatment of payments or reimbursements processed in 2018 for moves implemented in 2017.
-Initially, the 2017 Tax Cuts and Jobs Act stated that the exclusion for qualified moving expenses [in sections 132(a)(6) and 132(g)(1)] did not apply for taxable years beginning after 31st of December 2017 and before 1st of January 2026, but it failed to specify how payments and reimbursements tied to 2017 moves should be treated if paid or reimbursed in 2018.
+Prior to the September 21st clarification, there was a great deal of ambiguity regarding the treatment of payments or reimbursements processed in 2018 for moves implemented in 2017.
+Initially, the 2017 Tax Cuts and Jobs Act stated that the exclusion for qualified moving expenses [in sections 132(a)(6) and 132(g)(1)] did not apply for taxable years beginning after December 31, 2017 and before January 1, 2026, but it failed to specify how payments and reimbursements tied to 2017 moves should be treated if paid or reimbursed in 2018.

 IRS Notice 2018-75, 2018-41 IRB 1 provided clarification to this grey area of the Act.
-It stated that the suspension of the exclusion only applies to payments or reimbursements for expenses related to moves that occurred on or after the 1st of January 2018.
+It stated that the suspension of the exclusion only applies to payments or reimbursements for expenses related to moves that occurred on or after January 1, 2018.
 Reimbursements or employer payments made in 2018 for employee moves occurring in 2017 would remain excludable from the incomes of employees.

 Third-Party Payments for Moving Services and Moving Reimbursements